PhD Students

 We will consider this problem in the context of multiple dynamics: (i) The network of connections between the agents evolves, while possibly temporarily preserving certain local structure. (ii) The information accessible to the agents may change with time. (iii) The very composition of the system may also by dynamics, with agents entering and leaving the system.

-DECUYPER Adeline (Starting date : September 2011)
+CORDOVA BULENS David (Starting date : September 2013)

 DERAVET Nicolas (Starting date : September 2012)

-Study of the oculomotor memory and application to the diagnosis of frontotemporal degeneration (FTLD
+Study of the oculomotor memory and application to the diagnosis of frontotemporal degeneration (FTLD)

 Thesis advisor : P. Lefèvre

-This thesis investigates the oculomotor memory, which plays a decisive role in the visual tracking system.
-The oculomotor memory takes part in the anticipation and the prediction of the displacement of moving objects in our surrounding environment.
+anticipation and the prediction of the displacement of moving objects in our surrounding environment.
 A recent study, performed in the laboratory of my promotor, has shown that a better understanding of this memory can be a very useful tool for the early diagnosis of some diseases.
 Indeed, the study of the eye movements of patients has allowed to clearly discriminate between patients with fronto-temporal lobar degeneration (FTLD) and those with Alzheimer disease (AD) or healthy subjects.
 During this thesis, I will study the oculomotor memory following several approaches, with healthy subjects and different categories of patients (FTLD, AD, MCI: Minor Cognitive Impairment).
 Finally, I will develop a specific toolkit, in two complementary stages.
 The first will aim at improving and optimizing our experimental setup to allow for faster and easier operation, whereas the second will aim at simplifying this setup to open new prospects of use of our tools in a "standard" clinical environment (able to measure the eye movements of patients).
 This interdisciplinary project combines an experimental approach based on fundamental research in neuroscience with a clinical study and the use of engineering tools.

-Thesis advisors : F. Glineur, Y. Nesterov
+Thesis advisor : F. Glineur

-EGO Caroline (Starting date : September 2009)
+DI GIROLAMO Giovanni (Starting date : September 2015)

-Thesis advisor : Ph.
-Lefèvre
+Thesis advisor : R. Jungers

 GIARD Thibault (Starting date : September 2010)